raspberrypilearning/next-customer-please/en/step_4.md

 ---

-title: The words in the say blocks merge together.
+title: The words in the say blocks merge together

 ---

-When you `join`{:class="block3operators"} two pieces together you need to add a space at the end of your first piece of text or at the beginning of your second piece of text.
+When you `join`{:class="block3operators"} two pieces together, you need to add a space at the end of your first piece of text or at the beginning of your second piece of text.

 These have a space at the end of the first part of the join: